int0h/fg/readme.md

+## Work in progress

+The current version of the lib is in WIP state.
+It doesn't work well and it's not a good point to start exploring the lib.
+A working example of it could be found here: [https://int0h.github.io/fg-site/](https://int0h.github.io/fg-site/)

 # Fg-js

 Fg-js is a small library that allows to create and use components.
 “Fg” is a short form for “fragment”.
 The library is designed to: